-Since law enforcement is a common and practical pathway into a career in law enforcement, we will discuss this career before moving on to others that lie outside of the yellow safety tape.
+Since law enforcement is a common and practical pathway into a career in law enforcement, we will discuss this career and their related fields.

 Times have changed in South Florida and now regional police academies often go through recruiting droughts that prompt them to consider candidates who may not or may not have completed a criminal justice degree.
 Therefore, is it worth it to get a degree?

-The reality of law enforcement is that individuals who study criminal justice are still favored by police departments because it identifies candidates who will possess basic fundamental criminal justice terminology, such as: reasonable doubt, probable cause and other factors relevant to the adversarial legal system of the United States.
+The reality of law enforcement is that individuals who study criminal justice are still favored by police departments because it identifies candidates who will possess basic fundamental criminal justice terminologies, such as reasonable doubt, probable cause and other factors relevant to the adversarial legal system of the United States.

 While an applicant might be accepted into a police officer academy without a degree, an associate’s degree in criminal justice will give your application more strength in a desirable county.
 It will simply offer you more options.

 Here’s another reality about criminal justice degrees: not everyone who completes them will get into a law enforcement academy or government jobs, from count to federal.

-So, if you do not get in to an academy or something happens down the line, your bachelor’s degree will support you.
+So, if you do not get into an academy or something happens down the line, your bachelor’s degree will support you.
 Let us say you get injured or become ill while going through the academy; if you are determined unfit to continue the program, your degree could be useful to determine your chances of returning to officer’s boot camp or can save you a desk job.
 Overall, this is a demanding and fast-paced career with personal and professional growth opportunities.